Cell Referencing in Excel

 There are 2 types of cell reference used in an Excel formula: Relative and Absolute.

 Relative cell references change when a formula containing them is copied into another cell.
-An example of what a relative cell reference looks like is a2 or b3.
-See below for an example of how relative cell references are used in a calculation:
+An example of what a relative reference looks like is a2 or b3.
+See below for an example of how these are used in a calculation:

 It is possible to use an absolute range which may include columns, rows or a range of cells.
 Examples of this include $A:$A and $a$1:$d$5.